bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 queue to make space for the new patch/multi-line being added.

-If a ``vertex_renderer`` with a point-like glyph is supplied, the PolyDrawTool it will use it to display the vertices of the multi-lines/patches on all supplied renderers.
+If a ``vertex_renderer`` with a point-like glyph is supplied, the PolyDrawTool will use it to display the vertices of the multi-lines/patches on all supplied renderers.
 This also enables the ability to snap to existing vertices while drawing.